box/developer.box.com/docs/index.md

 2. It turns self closing HTML tags (`<Foo />`) into separate open and closing tags (`<Foo></Foo>`)
 3. It adds some extra information to each markdown file in the frontmatter
-4. it converts all the separate microcopy Yaml files into one big JSONP file (JSON with comments).
+4. It converts all the separate microcopy Yaml files into one big JSONP file (JSON with comments).

 ---